Pocket Git Guide

 - Increase line height by a factor of 0.1

-If more explanation is needed, let the subject be followed by a blank line and then write the body of the commit message, wrapped at 72 characters per line, as Git will not wrap text automatically.
+If more explanation is needed, let a blank line follow the subject and then write the body of the commit message, wrapped at 72 characters per line, as Git will not wrap text automatically.
 Explain why the commit was made, again, not how.

 In other words, follow the seven rules of a great Git commit message [Beams 2014]: